-The Institute of Experimental Botany of the Academy of Sciences of the Czech Republic (IEB) was founded in 1962.
-Its 14 laboratories are located in two cities, Prague and Olomouc.
-The Institute primarily conducts basic research in plant biology, namely in plant genetics, physiology and biotechnology.
-IEB is also involved in applied research.
+The Institute of Experimental Botany of the Czech Academy of Sciences (IEB) was founded in 1962.
+Today, it has 14 laboratories located in two cities, Prague and Olomouc, and a breeding station in Střížovice, 70 km northeast of Prague.

 Physiological investigations include hormonal and ecological control of plant growth and development, mechanisms of transport and action of growth regulators, physiology of plant viruses, and plant pathophysiology.

-Some projects at the Institute are aimed at practical applications.
+Some projects are aimed at practical applications.
 For example, studies of plant hormones resulted in the synthesis of compounds which delay skin aging or show promising cytostatic effects.

 IEB is also very successful in the breeding of apple trees resistant to fungal diseases.

 The institute collaborates with many research institutions and universities in Czechia as well as in other countries.
 IEB researchers teach at several Czech universities and students from these universities work on their master and doctoral theses in the institute.